gm/cops-netlify/src/pages/20200413_0-segment-zendesk/index.md

 ```
 _Disclaimer: I'm not a software engineer.
 This works, but I'm certain there are better ways it could be handled._

-Simply put, the javascript snippet above sends an update to Segment when a page loads after a user has logged in (at which point, they're no longer anonymous).
+Simply put, the Javascript snippet above sends an update to Segment when a page loads after a user has logged in (at which point, they're no longer anonymous).

-For demonstration purposes, I chose to identify the user by their email, but it would be straight forward to use some other unique data to identiy the user as well (such as the zendesk user id, or an external user id).
+For demonstration purposes, I chose to identify the user by their email, but it would be straightforward to use some other unique data to identiy the user as well (such as the Zendesk User ID, or an ID from an external system).

 Once published, you can verity that that you are identifying users in Segment by checking out the debugger in Segment.